Josesx506/odin-blog-views/README.md

 > [!Important]
 > For the axios interceptor, I used `useLayoutEffect` which is a hook that's identical to useEffect but it runs synchronously.
     This allows it to block requests and attached the authorization header tokens before any request is sent.

+### Learnings
+Implemented a skeleton loader for the loading screens to mimic the outline of the components while authentication is ongoing or data is being fetched in the background.
+It doesn't fit well with the Authenticated landing page but it works okay for the rest of the application.
+Future projects will have optimized loading screens for each component.

 ### Dead Links